 QUILTING MAKES US STRONG

 This is a bit of a soapbox for me, I suppose.
 There was a video going around Facebook recently of a female Astronaut who was quilting in space.
 (Awesome, right?!?)
 I was dismayed & quite angry to find that she was utterly & completely ATTACKED by other women online for it!
 Quilting was something she loved, something she was good at- & something she was scientifically testing to see how her hobby was different in space as opposed to on earth with gravity- and there were women there beating her down for it because it was a traditional craft.
 Fortunately, there were many more women from a worldwide quilting family who were happy to jump in & try to help problem solve + offer encouragement & support.
 They poured out a myriad of solutions & ideas for the road blocks she was running into with plenty of encouragement & admiration.
 That’s what I love about quilting- everyone trades ideas & encourages one another.
 That’s what women should do.
-Quilting doesn’t make us weak- quilting makes us strong.
+Quilting & sewing doesn’t make us weak- it makes us strong.

 Back to the book!